AstraZeneca/rexmex/docs/source/notes/introduction.rst

     report = score_card.generate_report(scores)
     print(report)

 The score cards allow the advanced reporting of the performance metrics.
-We could also group on the ``source_group`` and ``target_group`` keys and get very specific subgroup performances.
+We could also group on the ``source_group`` and ``target_group`` keys and get specific subgroup performances.
 Just like this:

 .. jupyter-execute::